Skip to content

 • Knowledge of when in the hiring process to best use which test type

-To help you hit the ground running, take a look at the following 8 different examples of job simulation tests and how they might fit over the 3 core stages of recruitment.
+To help you hit the ground running, consider the following eight different examples of job simulation tests and how they might fit within the three core stages of recruitment.
+If you’re short on time, read through our tip about what type of job simulation is the most effective.

 #1.
 Screening candidates